AnthonyBliss1/image-gen/README.md

 # Image Generator
-This project is an image generation tool that allows users to create images using OpenAI's new API.
+This project is an image generation tool that allows users to create or edit images using OpenAI's new API.

 ## Installation